 Vaccinations may be required.
 We recommend that you visit your doctor or travel Nurse as soon as possible to discuss what you might need to have.

 Please be aware that Oyster staff are not able to give advice on your medical background or the type of vaccinations that you might need.

 You can get useful medical advice relating to your destination on the ‘Fit For Travel’ website – http://www.fitfortravel.nhs.uk/.

 You must inform Oyster of any pre-existing physical or mental health conditions.
 Oyster staff may ask for you to provide a letter from your doctor before continuing with your booking.

 You must take out a full travel insurance policy as soon as you can before departure.
 This must cover you for personal accident, medical, cancellation, emergency evacuation, lost luggage etc. We strongly recommend that you organise your travel insurance upon booking your place.
-We can introduce a policy with Global Travel Insurance to UK citizens, details of which can be found in your My Oyster area, once you have completed your booking.
+We can introduce a policy with Global Travel Insurance to UK citizens, details of which can be found in your Members Area, once you have completed your booking.
 If you are not eligible for this insurance, please read through it to have an idea of what you need to be covered for.
-Make sure that you are covered for winter sports for the duration of your stay in Canada.

 Any risk factors